S-S-X/metatool/README.md

-## What tubetool?
+## What metatool?
 And why?

+Metatool Minetest mod provides API for registering metadata manipulation tools and other tools primarily focused on special node data operations.

+## How to use metatool:tubetool

-Tubetool Minetest mod provides tool for cloning pipeworks node configurations like sorting tube configuration.
+Tubetool is made available for cloning pipeworks node configurations like sorting tube configuration.

-## How to use tubetool:wand
+Other registered metatool tools might work in similar way allowing to copy data from one node to another.

 #### Copy configuration from pipeworks node